MapsPeople/docs/collections/_ios/v3/offline/index.md

 MapsIndoors has three levels of caching:

-1. **Basic data**: all descriptions, geometries and in general all metadata about locations, buildings and venues.
+1. **Basic data**: all descriptions, geometries and in general all metadata about POIs, rooms, areas, buildings and venues.
 2. **Detailed data**: Images referenced by the data + basic data.
 3. **Full dataset**: Maptiles in addition to images and basic data.